maixnor/wu-quartz/content/Previous Questions BS.md

 	4. Apple´s market [[share]] is 120/500=21%
 		1. False
 3. Which statement/s on the [[Employee Perspective]] is/are correct?
-	1. Herzberg´s theory explains the importance of extrinsic [[motivation]]
+	1. Herzberg´s theory explains the importance of extrinsic [[Motivation]]
 		1. False
 	2. The “Hawthorne effect” shows the importance of incentives in business firms.
 		1. False